 Why Study Communications at Vermont State?

-- 98% Job Placement Rate: Invest in a degree that will pay off.
-Ninety-eight percent of program graduates land jobs within the field, many before they have graduated.
-From education to engineering, from healthcare to retail and manufacturing, nearly every industry needs skilled communicators.
+- 98% job placement rate: 98% of program graduates land jobs within the field, many before they have graduated.
+From education to engineering, from healthcare to retail and manufacturing, nearly every industry has a need for skilled communicators.

-- Career Variety: Major in a field that opens many doors.
-Graduates with a communications degree have gone on to be journalists in active newsrooms, earned master’s degrees in film and cinema or business, founded PR agencies, won regional and national Emmys as broadcasters, and landed dream jobs at ESPN, PopSugar, and Lifetime/Hallmark.
+- Career variety: Graduates from the Communications program have gone on to be journalists in active newsrooms, earned master’s degrees in film and cinema or business, founded PR agencies, won regional and national Emmys as broadcasters, and landed dream jobs at ESPN, PopSugar, and Lifetime/Hallmark.

 Concentrations in Communications, B.A.